NOW ACCEPTING STUDENTS!

 An opportunity to teach full time while working at Guitar Center came about in 2003.
 I decided in May of that year I had a strong enough roster to focus all my energy on the Traveling Drum School concept.
 I had already been developing my own curriculum for quite some time before this.
 While I still continued to follow the traditional approach of teaching the classic books, my own personal compositions & exercises were starting to be very well received by students.

 During my first three full time teaching years, 2004-2006, the drum school kept gaining momentum by branching out traveling further than ever in Monroeville & surrounding areas.
 This included taking trips to do some lessons in Baltimore, MD as well, thru some Pittsburgh connections.
-I also signed on as a judge for Guitar Center's drum off competition two years in a row.
+I also signed on as anOfficial Judge for Guitar Center's Drum Offcompetition two years in a row.
 In addition to that recognition as a serious & dedicated teacher, my freelance career as a professional musician was really starting to take off, signing on to work with multiple bands / artists live & in the studio.
 I also tried to support locals schools by taking part in band booster programs for marching bands.

 Most of '08-'10 drum school wise was spent writing new lesson plans & arranging content for future books.
 My lesson schedule was busier than ever, averaging 30 one hour individual sessions per week plus a large amount of younger students joining the roster.

 With 2011 came some major milestones and was an excellent year.
 I hit the marks of 10,000 individual drum lessons (most 60 min sessions) & over 300,000 traveling miles.
-In the spring, Chris Belin's <Traveling> Drum School was voted #1 in the top rated, most vetted, & most reviewed categories on Thumbtack.com.
+In the spring, Chris Belin's Drum School was voted #1 Drum Lessons in Pittsburgh, in the top rated, most vetted, & most reviewed categories on Thumbtack.com.

 In 2012 I donated to some charities drum school students are affiliated with, including a donation of a drum pad + one free lesson, to be raffled off during Genre's Cancer For Kids fundraiser.
 I also gave to the Penn Hills swim club fundraiser.
 By mid year the drum school curriculum grew so rapid it spawned two new book series concepts.
 By mid 2013 the content for those was completed, and added to the drum school curriculum.

-2014 was a great year for building momentum outside of the Pittsburgh area, so I had to modify my in-person approach to accommodate a demand for lessons via FaceTime and Skype.
-This has been working out great for multiple students across the United States so far (more about this below).
+2014 was a great year for building additional momentum outside of the Pittsburgh area, so I had to modify my in-person approach to accommodate a greater demand for lessons via FaceTime and Skype.
+Chris Belin's Virtual Drum School was born and the roster started branching out to students from all over the globe!

 In addition to the above, much more lesson content was added to the curriculum in '17.

-2019 has been excellent so far!
-The year marks 20 full years of the <Traveling> Drum School!!!
-Early in the year I signed an artist deal w/ Soultone Cymbals, a company I've been a huge fan of for years, and have been exclusively using their cymbals.
+2019 was another great year, topping all the previous, and also marked 20 full years of the Drum School!!!
+Early in '19 I signed an artist deal w/Soultone Cymbals, a company I've been a huge fan of for years, and have been exclusively using their cymbals.
 A lot more drum school content, which was started in late 2018, is now completed and added to the curriculum.
-Classes are going great at The Western PA School for Blind Children & The Children's Institute.
-I'm confirmed for Camp Treehill this July as well.
+Classes were so much fun at The Western PA School for Blind Children & The Children's Institute during the school year & Camp Treehill for the YMCA was another success two years in a row!

 None of the above would be possible without the all the awesome aspiring drummers I've had the pleasure of sharing the drum gospel with.
 Special thanks to the students & their families.
-Many thanks to the employees of Guitar Center #853, Music Go Round in Monroeville, Becki Lewis @ Lewis Music Studio & Matt Kastner at N'Stuff Music, who continue to spread the good word about the drum school.
+Many thanks to the employees of Guitar Center #853, Music Go Round in Monroeville, Becki Lewis @ Lewis Music Studio, Drum Factory Direct, Matt Kastner @ N'Stuff Music, & Dan Styslinger @ DanSty Music, who continue to spread the good word about the drum school.
 Extra heartfelt thanks to my family, friends, & bandmates for all your support.
 The greatness all mentioned above have shown me will never be forgotten or taken for granted.
 I will continue to improve upon & do my best to make every drummer have the best experience possible in learning this great art form.

 WHY CHOOSE THE TRAVELING DRUM SCHOOL FOR LESSONS?